olendorf/github_for_researchers/_units/navigating.md

   # Date:   Sun Sep 15 13:56:07 2019 +0000

 :

 ```

 There shouldn't be too many commits.
 If you want to make a few more just change a thing, stage and commit a few times.
 Once you are ready,
 find a commit you want to rollback too.
-Git identifies these with an MD5 hash, _4a04c5e35..._ in this case.
-You con't have to type the entire
+Git identifies these with an MD5 hash, _4a04c5e35..._ in this case (yours will be different).
+You don't have to type the entire
 thing though, just the first 6-8 characters will usually do.
 You can see what that branch looked like first.
 Your checksum will differ.

 ```bash

 > git checkout 4403fe02
   # Note: checking out '4403fe02'.
   #